ManasJayanth/answer-me/README.md

+# answerMe

-A web app to take online tests
+answerMe is a web app to take online tests.

+## Installation

+answerMe is written in PHP and hence requires an Apache installation.

-To install the app, simply download this repo as a zip file (option available in the right corner) and extract it in your Document root (by default its usually /var/www) folder.
+Once installed, simply download this repo as a zip file (option available in the right corner) and extract it in your Document root (by default its usually `/var/www`) folder.